ssemyan/BirdQuiz/README.md

 - This is normal for less common bird species

 ### "No birds loaded" Error
-- Make sure your CSV file has a "Common Name" column
-- Verify the file path is correct
+- Verify the list file path is correct
-- Check that the file isn't empty
+- Check that the list isn't empty

 ## Project Structure